ICSatKCC/a8-binarysearchtree-s19-tineriver/README.md

       }
 }
 ```
-* This recursive method takes the root as a parameter and will print tree in **preorder traversal**.
+ * The recursive method takes the root as a parameter and will print tree in **preorder traversal**.
  * It is good for debugging purposes.
-* You may copy and paste this method into your PokeTree class.
+ * You may copy and paste this into your PokeTree class.

 ---

-##Extra Credit
+## Extra Credit
 1. Add more Pokemon families.
 1 point per family - see: [Species Stats](https://thesilphroad.com/research)
 2. Add ASCII art images to your Pokemon classes and print them with the Pokedex.
 These can be stored as long Strings in your objects. examples: [Pokemon ASCII art](http://www.ascii-code.com/ascii-art/video-games/pokemon.php) (variable points)
 3. Rather than keeping the art directly in your Pokemon objects, make a HashMap with the Pokemon species as the key and the ASCII art string as the value.
 Store this as part of the PokeTree (hard coded to build when constructor is called) and access during printing. (variable points)